 I self-published most of these pieces in an art book "One With Everything" back in 2012, and it's still in print!

-If you’re interested in licensing any of this art or commissioning a new one, just drop me a line!
+I'm always up for the challange of drawing dozens of characters in a single image so if you’re interested in licensing any of this art or commissioning a new one, just drop me a line!